The top-selling books of the week as compiled by the New York Times.

-6. I'll Be Seeing You (Mary Higgins Clark) A television news reporter has mystifying experiences when she covers a story in a hospital.
+5. I'll Be Seeing You (Mary Higgins Clark) A TV reporter has mystifying experiences in a hospital.

 1. Women Who Run With the Wolves (Clarissa Pinkola Estes) A Jungian analyst reinterprets myths and folk tales to enable women to understand their psyches.